 If you’re facing charges of domestic violence-related crime in Colorado and seek legal help, then you’ve come to the right place.
-At the Law Offices of Steven J. Pisani, our team has an impressive track record of success in defending clients accused of crimes related to domestic violence.
+At the Law Offices of Steven J. Pisani, our team of Denver domestic violence lawyer has an impressive track record of success in defending clients accused of crimes related to domestic violence.
 Talk to us today so we can look into your case.

 Domestic violence can be physical assault, spousal abuse, dating abuse, and emotional abuse.

 In Colorado, for any violent aggression to qualify as domestic violence, the offender and victim must have an intimate relationship as defined in § 18-6-800.3(2).

 Domestic violence may also include a municipal ordinance violation or any other crime committed against a third party for coercion, punishment, revenge, control, or intimidation, directed at a person with whom the aggressor has had an intimate relationship.